Dynamics of generic automorphisms of Stein manifolds with the density property

 Finally, suppose that $p\in \nrc(f)\cap \nrc(f^{-1})$.
 Then $p$ has an $\alpha$-limit point $r\in J_f^-$ and an $\omega$-limit point $s\in J_f^+$.
 By Corollary \ref{c:NW}, arbitrarily close to $s$ is a point whose forward orbit comes arbitrarily close to a saddle fixed point and subsequently comes arbitrarily close to $r$.
 Thus, $p$ is chain-recurrent and lies in the same chain-recurrence class as $J_f$. \end{proof}

 \begin{remark} The first fundamental theorem of Conley, as adapted to the non-compact case by Hurley, states that the chain-recurrent points are precisely those that lie in no proper basin in the sense of Conley.
-This abstract notion of a basin is introduced in \cite{Conley1978} and \cite{Hurley1992} (see also \cite[Section 4]{AL2022}).
-Theorem \ref{t:Conley} shows that for a generic automorphism $f$ of a Stein manifold with the density property, the proper basins in the sense of Conley have the same union as the proper basins of the attracting and repelling cycles of $f$. \end{remark}
+This abstract notion of a basin (which we refer to as a Conley basin for clarity) was introduced in \cite{Conley1978} and \cite{Hurley1992} (see also \cite[Section 4]{AL2022}); by a proper Conley basin we mean a Conley basin with its attractor removed.
+Theorem \ref{t:Conley} shows that for a generic automorphism $f$ of a Stein manifold with the density property, the proper Conley basins have the same union as the proper basins of the attracting and repelling cycles of $f$. \end{remark}

 The following result is now nearly evident. \begin{corollary} For a generic automorphism $f$ of a Stein manifold with the density property, the following are equivalent. \begin{enumerate} \item[(i)] $C_f=\Omega_f$. \item[(ii)] $J_f$ is a chain-recurrence class. \item[(iii)] $F_f^+\cup F_f^- = \bas(f)\cup \bas(f^{-1})$. \item[(iv)] $\rne(f)\cup\rne(f^{-1})= \bas(f)\cup \bas(f^{-1})$. \item[(v)] $\nrc(f)\subset\bas(f^{-1})$ and $\nrc(f^{-1}) \subset \bas(f)$. \item[(vi)] $\nrc(f^{-1})\cup (J_f^-\setminus J_f^+) \subset \bas(f)$. \end{enumerate} \end{corollary}